This week on Ask the Expert, we figure out what it takes to shoot sports with a zoom.

 • Mercury vapor lamps-the oldest types of high-intensity discharge lighting-are used primarily for street lighting.
 Mercury vapor lamps provide about 50 lumens per watt.
 They cast a very cool blue/green white light.
 Most indoor mercury vapor lamps in arenas and gymnasiums have been replaced by metal halide lamps.
 Metal halide lamps have better color rendering and a higher efficacy.
 However, like high-pressure sodium lamps, mercury vapor lamps have longer lifetimes (16,000-24,000 hours) than metal halide lamps.

 • Metal Halide Lamps produce a bright, white light with the best color rendition among high-intensity lighting types.
 They are used to light large indoor areas, such as gymnasiums and sports arenas, and outdoor areas, such as car lots.
+People who have used the fully licensed paypal sites to place a bet want to be able to see what they have paid for, after all, and whilst this is great for those who want to gamble it can make getting a shot a big more awkward.

 • High-Pressure Sodium Lamps are a type of high-intensity discharge lighting and is becoming the most common type of outdoor lighting.
 High-pressure sodium lamps have an lumens per watt-an efficiency exceeded only by low-pressure sodium lamps.
 They produce a warm white light.